Neotron-Compute/Neotron-Pico/ASSEMBLY.md

 ## The Interactive Bill of Materials

-The best way to fit the components to your PCB is to use the Interactive Bill of Materials (also known as the IBOM).
+The best way to find where to fit the components to your PCB is to use the Interactive Bill of Materials (also known as the IBOM).
 This is a web-page with a diagram of the PCB and a list of all the components.
 As you click a component it is highlighted on the PC.
 Conversely, if you click on the diagram, the relevant component is highlighted in the table.
 Do ensure you click the *"Sourced"* checkbox when you have determined you have the part in stock, and that you click the *"Placed"* checkbox when the component has been fitted.
 If your PCB was supplied with some parts already fitted, tick those off now.

+The IBOM file can be found by clicking the Releases shortcut available to the right on the GitHub page, or downloading it directly: [IBOM v1.1.0](https://github.com/Neotron-Compute/Neotron-Pico/releases/download/v1.1.0/neotron-pico-v1.1.0-ibom.html).
+Open the saved file in a browser.

 ## But what order should I fit things in?

 The general rule is to fit the parts with the lowest Z-height first (i.e. the flat ones, that stick out the least).
 This means if you flip the PCB over to solder on the underside, you won't have a tall component preventing the board from lying flat and causing the component you are currently trying to solder to fall out of its hole.
 A suggested order is:

 * All surface mount components (including U401, which may not have been presoldered in your kit)
+  * U401 has a line to the left of the chip which should correspond to the line to the left of the PCB foot print
 * Short-circuit JP1201 *or* JP1201
   * If you have a DS1307 short JP1201 to give it 5V
   * If you have an MCP7940, short JP1202 to give it 3.3V